 Excerpts from an email sent after the event:

-More about what happened to me in this race (including a fairly embarrassing encounter with a police officer) is in the Colorado Runner article, “How To Prepare For (And Run) An Interesting Marathon.”
+More about what happened to me in this race (including an embarrassing encounter with a police officer) is in the Colorado Runner article, “How To Prepare For (And Run) An Interesting Marathon.”